 It is important to highlight the average price per share compared to the average price per share you end up paying.
 In this case, the average share price at the end of the five months was $4.50 ((5+3+2+6+6.5)/5)).
 However, the average price you paid per share was significantly lower at $3.70 ($500/135 shares).

 Of course, it is not to say that utilising this strategy will always result in a profit nor it is to say that it will protect investors from falling share prices.

-Dollar cost averaging, on the other hand, is a passive investment strategy.
-This strategy does not require as much attention to the market, as you make investments of the same amount of money on a regular basis.
+Dollar-cost averaging, on the other hand, is a passive investment strategy.
+This strategy does not require as much attention to the market, as you make investments of the same amount of money regularly.
 Also, rather than entering and exiting different positions, you build a position in a stock, bond or fund.

 As demonstrated in the above example, this investment strategy can also help to average out share price fluctuations and reduce the price you pay per share.
 Since you buy more shares when prices are low, this generally creates a scenario where the average cost per share you pay is lower than the average share price.

 Additionally, this strategy enables investors who do not have a large lump sum of money to build a position in a certain product over time.
 For example, some investors might have $10,000 to invest at once.
 Whereas, other individuals might not have such a sum at a certain time, but can use this strategy to build up to a position worth $10,000.